thihahtoozin/py-resolver/README.md

 ### Logging

-By default, logs are stored the `logs/queries.log` file.
+By default, logs are stored in the `logs/queries.log` file.
 ```
 cd py-resolver
 tail -f logs/queries.log